Exploring Adult Onset of Amblyopia: Causes of Lazy Eye

 3. Eye Injury or Disease

-An eye injury or disease can also be a contributing factor to the development of a lazy eye in adults.
+An eye injury or can also be a contributing factor to the development of a lazy eye in adults.
 Conditions such as cataracts, glaucoma, or trauma to the eye can disrupt the visual input from one eye, causing the brain to ignore the affected eye and leading to amblyopia.
-It is essential to seek immediate medical attention for any eye injuries or diseases to prevent further complications, including lazy eye.
+It is essential to seek immediate medical attention for any eye or diseases to prevent further complications, including lazy eye.

 4. Genetics